If your organization employs people who drive as part of their job, then your organization faces employee vehicle risk.

 If your organization uses a non-accountable method such as a car allowance, you need to make sure that you are properly withholding taxes each month from employees.
 An employee in the 32% tax bracket receiving a $600/month allowance could have as much as $238 withheld for federal income taxes and FICA.
 And don’t forget that the company needs to pay its share of FICA (7.65%) on that amount.

 The tax waste generated by a non-accountable vehicle reimbursement plan can be massive, making the extra time spent administering an IRS accountable plan worth it.

 But even an accountable plan can generate taxable income.
 If an employee doesn’t pay back excess advances, then the employer needs to tax the excess as income.

 Many employers avoid all of this by simply paying the IRS mileage

 However, as we saw above, the IRS business mileage rate creates inequities and uncontrollable costs.

 Once again, the best practice to reduce tax risk would be to adopt a FAVR vehicle plan.
 It is an IRS-approved method to deliver non-taxable reimbursement while controlling costs and avoiding chargebacks to employees for excess payments.

 The biggest tax reform in 30 years was passed December 22, 2017.
 The TCJA lowered taxes for both individuals and businesses starting in 2018.
 But it also seriously impacts business reimbursements.

 Previously, when filing taxes, a mobile employee could deduct any unreimbursed business expenses on Schedule A, after calculating these expenses on Form 2106.
 This always meant that an employer could say, “Just write it off on your taxes,” if the car allowance or reimbursement plan didn’t completely cover travel expenses.

 But the TCJA has eliminated that tax deduction until 2025.
-For the next seven years, employers must make sure that they fully cover employee’s business expenses, or else….
+For the next few years, employers must make sure that they fully cover employee’s business expenses, or else….

 For starters, it’s unfair not to fully cover employees' vehicle expenses.
 But that’s not the only issue at stake.
 Because indemnification labor laws in states like California and Massachusetts require full reimbursement, any organization that was relying on the tax deduction loophole will now be exposed.